youdianhaoxiao/CASA0016-ERTONG-GAO/README.md

 #### relay (electronics)
 The reason I use a relay here is to control the humidifier on/off, and another reason is that if there is a connection problem with any of the components, the relay will also flash red and make an audible sound to alert us that there is a connection problem with one of the components or a short in the wiring.
+The relay is used to determine whether to energise the humidifier by judging the high and low potential, when pin4 feeds back to the relay a high potential (corresponding to humidity less than 50%), the relay starts to work and energise the humidifier, when pin4 feeds back a low potential (corresponding to humidity greater than 60%), the relay breaks the circuit, and the humidifier will stop working.
 ![dca503c75ae08d3438bcbaddd5bce7f](https://github.com/youdianhaoxiao/CASA0016-ERTONG-GAO/assets/146217421/097b2025-4331-47c8-8deb-e7a7506d541e)

 #### Humidifier Driver Circuit